zhekovdobri/Angular-Pizza-app/README.md

 <br />

 ## Description
 The idea of this project came along time ago and the reason was a collage of mine who dreamed to become a pizza master chef.
 He neglected all his job as a programmer and start to make a pizza.
 Nothing wrong with that Alex!
 That is why I decided to help him creating this project.
 The project represents a simple form to order food and drinks thru this app.
-Here I use a reactive forms to manage the user input.
-That is why the first thing after creation my app was to import { ReactiveFormsModule } in to "app.module.ts".
+I use here a reactive forms to manage the user input.
+That is why the first thing after my app creation was to import { ReactiveFormsModule } in to "app.module.ts".
 <br />

 `import { ReactiveFormsModule } from '@angular/forms';`